|See if you qualify & create account!|

 Residency Requirements: When filing for divorce in DC, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

-Either spouse must be a resident for at least 6 months prior to filing for a divorce.
+Either spouse must be a resident for at least 6 months prior to filing for a divorce in DC.
 All active military members that are stationed in Washington D.C. are considered a residents as long as they have been stationed for at least 6 months.
 (District of Columbia Code - Title 16 - Chapter 9 - Sections: 902)

 No-Fault Grounds: Most uncontested divorce cases are filed according to a "no-fault" ground.
 We are using the term "no-fault" in a generic fashion by labeling all grounds that do not actually declare a "fault" as "no-fault".
 In the state of District of Columbia the "no-fault" grounds are as follows: